 The Wheaton Center for Faith and Disability’s Biblical Theology of Disability is foundationally rooted in Genesis to Revelation.
 Various Christian scholars and those whose lives are impacted by disability have given their valuable review and input.
-Below are nine pillars of disability theology to build on.
+Below are 10 pillars of disability theology for you to build on.
 (Updated on June 20, 2021)

 1. God’s Image Bearers: A Glorious Reflection

-Genesis 1:26-27 tells us that all people are made in the image of God, as the pinnacle act of creation and are designed for intimate relationship with God and others.
+Genesis 1:26-27 tells us that all people are made in the image of God as the pinnacle act of creation and are designed for intimate relationship with God and others.
 We each bear God’s image individually as integrated persons of body and soul/spirit not limited by our capacities.
 We also, however, image God collectively.
-As image bearers, our glorious task is to reflect God’s character into the world—through all our words and deeds—individually, as families, and as communities.
+As image bearers, our glorious purpose is to reflect God’s character into the world individually, as families, and as communities.

 2. God’s Image Bearers: A Distorted Reflection